 An overview of general principles and areas of research of biological psychology.
 Topics covered include neuronal functioning, how aspects of human behavior are controlled by the brain, and basic research techniques in biological psychology.
 (1)

 241 Cognitive Psychology

 An examination of the research and theory of complex cognitive processes.
 Topics covered include attention, perception, memory, language, problem solving, and reasoning.
-(1)
+(1) Lecture: 3 hrs/wk.

 251 Social Psychology